lchli/MvpGithub/README.md

 # MvpGithub
-This a android github client write in mvp architecture.
+This a android github client.